-In the Grand Duchy of Luxembourg, the assets of the Fund are subject to a "Taxe d'Abonnement" (subscription tax), currently 0.01% p.a., which is levied upon the net assets reported at the end of each quarter, unless the assets are invested in Luxembourg funds which are themselves subject to a "Taxe d'Abonnement".
+In the Grand Duchy of Luxembourg, the assets of the Fund are subject to a "Taxe d'Abonnement" (subscription tax), currently 0.05% p.a., which is levied upon the net assets reported at the end of each quarter, unless the assets are invested in Luxembourg funds which are themselves subject to a "Taxe d'Abonnement".
+Units of unit class types I, IT, X, XT, W and WT as defined in Article 174 Paragraph 2 Letter c) of the Law are subject to a "Taxe d'Abonnement" of 0.01% p.a.
+The Management Company ensures that units of unit class types I, IT, X, XT, W and WT are only acquired by legal entities.
 The income of the Fund is not subject to tax in the Grand Duchy of Luxembourg.
 However, it may be subject to possible withholding taxes in countries in which the Fund's assets are invested.
-Neither the Management Company, the Depositary nor a Fund Manager collects receipts for such withholding taxes on behalf of individual or all Unitholders.
+Neither the Management Company, the Depositary nor an Fund Manager collects receipts for such withholding taxes on behalf of individual or all Unitholders.

 At present, distributions and accumulations on units are not subject to any deductions of withholding tax in the Grand Duchy of Luxembourg, subject to the provisions of the following paragraph.
-The units held or income received by Unitholders who are not resident in the Grand Duchy of Luxembourg, or who do not maintain a permanent business operation there, are not currently subject to income, gift, inheritance or any other taxes in the Grand Duchy of Luxembourg.
+The units held or income received by Unitholders who are not resident in the Grand Duchy of Luxembourg, or who do not maintain a permanent business operation there, are not currently subject to income, gift, inheritance or any other taxes in the Grand Duchy of Luxembourg, but are subject to their respective national tax regulations as well as, if applicable, the tax regulations of the country in which the units are held in custody.
 Such Unitholders are subject to their respective national tax regulations as well as the tax regulations of the country in which the units are held, if applicable.
 If an investor is uncertain about his tax status, we recommend that he consult his legal or tax advisor.